JacobLChrzanowski/Windows-Wallpaper-Grabber/README.md

 # Windows-Wallpaper-Grabber
-Grabs windows 10 logon screen background files and lets you sort through for ones you like.
+Grabs Windows 10 logon screen background files and lets you sort through for ones you like.
 This will eventually be automated.

 This repo is NOT YET COMMENTED.